SpencerEricksen/informers/README.md

 ## Kinase screening data
 There are two main data directories
 - `inf_newtargs/data/` - new screening data for PknB and BGLF4
-- `inf_pkis1loto/data/` - formatted PKIS1 and PKIS2 screening data
+- `inf_pkis1loto/data/` - pre-processed PKIS1 and PKIS2 screening data

 ## Python environment
 This code was run in the following conda environment: